Snapchat is in the process of raising $650 million in equity, which would value the company at 16 billion, sources told CNBC.» Read More

 Some of the names on the move ahead of the open.

-Companies making headlines after the bell Monday:
+Companies making headlines before the bell Friday: